meilisearch/documentation/learn/advanced/README.md

 # Elevate Your Understanding

-Bring your knowledge and understanding of MeiliSearch to the next level.
+Bring your knowledge and understanding of MeiliSearch to the next level with advanced topics.

 Learn the difference between concepts like: